 One thing to remember: Florida is a comparative negligence state.
 Comparative negligence, or fault, will reduce the amount of damages you can recover by the percentage to which your negligence contributed to the accident.
 If your damages total $100,000 and the court finds that you shared 25 percent of the negligence for the accident, you’ll only be able to collect a maximum of $75,000.

 Other factors may complicate matters as well.
 Who was driving the rental car at the time of the accident?
 The renter’s insurance may not cover all drivers.
 What kind of rental vehicle was involved in the accident?
 The driver may not be insured to drive vehicles such as U-hauls and certain kinds of trucks and vans.
 Also, what was the driver using the vehicle for?
 If it was for business, the driver’s insurance company would not pay the claim.

-We’re here to Protect Your Rights after a Rental Car Accident in Florida
+We’re here to Protect Your Rights after a Florida Rental Car Accident

 At Rivas Law Group, we help clients who have been injured in car accidents involving rental car drivers in Lakeland, Winter Haven, Lutz and other Central Florida communities.
 Getting a fair settlement from an insurance company is hard enough under any conditions, but it’s especially difficult when the defendant and his insurance company are located out of state.

 You can depend on Tania Rivas and Rivas Law Group to take whatever steps necessary to see you get the total compensation you deserve for the pain and suffering, medical expenses, lost wages and other damages you’ve suffered due to the negligence of the rental car driver.

 Call Rivas Law Group to schedule a free consultation with an experienced Lutz auto accident attorney.
 We’re here to review the facts in your case, answer any questions you may have and determine the best way to proceed in your situation.
 We work on a contingency basis, which means we don’t get compensated until we win your case.